What’s in a Company?

 There are two main types of company related investigations you may want to undertake.
 These depend on your starting point and what you set out to uncover, but they can often end up going together as nothing is straightforward …it would be too easy!

-Linking a company to specific interests. – You want to show who and what interests are behind company (B) gradually buying all decaying historical buildings in your town, so you will have to collect evidence connecting the company’s actions with the people and interests behind, looking at who benefits and how, possibly on the long term.
-Or, you want to know if a member of parliament benefits from business earnings, influence or other gains that they are not legally meant to have while in power, so you will need to trace the ownership, real beneficiaries and hidden connections of a company (or more) you suspect is obscurely linked to them to verify your assumption.
+Linking a company to specific interests. – For example, you want to show who and what interests are behind company (B) gradually buying all decaying historical buildings in your town, so you will have to collect evidence connecting the company’s actions with the people and interests behind, looking at who benefits and how, possibly on the long term.
+Or, you want to know if a member of parliament benefits from business earnings, influence or other gains that they are not legally meant to have while in power, so you will need to trace the ownership, real beneficiaries and hidden connections of a company (or more) you suspect is obscurely linked to them, in order to verify your assumption.

 Spot the interests behind…